 - Contact with objects and equipment: 48%

 These statistics about construction accidents in California can be alarming, but it can be very encouraging to know that there is an attorney out there who is ready to help you get the money and the treatment that you rightfully deserve.
 Contact the team at Injury Trial Lawyers, APC as soon as possible to start working on your case and fighting for the money that you deserve.

 We know that if you have been injured on the job you are going through a tough time.
 Our personal injury attorneys have handled hundreds of these cases, and we know how to make sure you get the compensation you deserve.

-Compensation After a Construction Site Accident
+Calculating and Seeking Damages After a Construction Site Accident

 If a construction worker is hurt on-the-job, he should be covered by workers’ compensation as employers are required by law to carry worker’s comp insurance.

 Because of worker’s comp, you cannot usually sue the employer.
 Worker’s comp should cover:

 - Disability income through his employer or his employer’s insurance company, and